WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 ![IMG_2011](https://github.com/user-attachments/assets/36db0864-356a-4503-b567-8c01f2cb571e)

+FOR DX FT8 KIT INFORMATION AND ALL RELATED DISCUSSION YOU CAN JOIN DX FT8 FORUM GROUP IN THIS LINK: https://dxft8.groups.io/g/main
 ---------------------------------------------------------------------------------------------------------------------------------------------------
 DX FT8 TRANSCEIVER BUILD AND OPERATION GUIDE CAN BE USED FOR OLDER 5 BAND VERSION AND 7 BAND VERSION without Internal Battery.
 ---------------------------------------------------------------------------------------------------------------------------------------------------